King-Mart/Software_Engineering_Project/README.md

-# Software_Engineering_Project
+# Trie datastructure
-Project for the SEG 2900 class
+Implementation of the Trie data structure